Is Marbella Safe? All Your Questions Answered By a Local

 ➢ Be aware of speed limits by paying attention to the signs.
 There are more and more hidden cameras to catch drivers who drive faster than they should.
 You can easily get a 300 euro fine.

-➢ The minimum age to rent a car in Spain is 21, although some rent-a-car companies will only rent certain cars to people over 25.
+➢ The minimum age to rent a car in Spain is 21, although some rental car companies will only rent certain cars to people over 25.

 ➢ Roads are busy in the summer months.
 Avoid driving at peak hours like 9 am and 2 pm (when locals travel from home to work and vice-versa) and Sundays.
 If you have not heard this, many locals have Sundays off and head to other coastal beaches to spend the day with family or friends.